-Previously, I was a post-doc at Computer Science and Artificial Intelligence Lab (CSAIL) at MIT working with Prof. Polina Golland.
-I also worked with William (Sandy) M. Wells in the Harvard Medical School.
-In May 2012, I received my Ph.D. from Electrical and System Engineering (ESE) Department of the University of Pennsylvania working with Prof. Christos Davatzikos and Prof. Ben Taskar.
+Previously, I was a post-doc at Computer Science and Artificial Intelligence Lab (CSAIL) at MIT, working with Prof. Polina Golland.
+I also worked with William (Sandy) M. Wells at the Harvard Medical School.
+In May 2012, I received my Ph.D. from the Electrical and System Engineering (ESE) Department of the University of Pennsylvania, working with Prof. Ben Taskar. and Prof. Christos Davatzikos.